openxla/stablehlo/docs/spec_draft.md

 ```

 A program is executed by passing argument values to a given function and
-computing result values.
-Result values of a function are computed by evaluating
+computing output values.
+Output values of a function are computed by evaluating
 the graph of ops rooted in the corresponding return op.
 The evaluation order is
 implementation-defined, as long as ops are evaluated before their uses.
 Possible
 execution orders of the above example program are `%0` → `%1` → `%2` → `return`